3N1GM409/myApp/README.md

-This is my first attempt to build a website using python with Django framework.
+I have built a website using python with Django framework.
 Also used HTML,CSS and some Bootstrap to give the website a modern look as well.